-We are purpose called and purpose inspired–not purpose driven.
-And when we answer the call of our purpose–to give our 2-word purpose expression–we are being on-purpose.
+We are purpose called and purpose inspired — not purpose driven.
+And when we answer the call of our purpose — to give our 2-word purpose expression — we are being on-purpose.
 As an On-Purpose Presenter, please don’t use “purpose driven” for the rationale given above and more below.
 Co-mingling two different brands will only confuse the very people you’re attempting to bring to clarity.

-When drive turns to driven it deescalates into an dangerous, performance-based, striving swerve in the road ripe in frustration and sometimes rage.
+When drive turns to driven it deescalates into a dangerous, performance-based, striving swerve in the road ripe in frustration and sometimes rage.

 In many circles, a driven person is applauded as one who is highly motivated to succeed at their endeavor.
 But what is the source of that motivation?
 At what cost to the person and those around them?
 A driven person, even a purpose driven one, is invariably inadequately motivated and can fall into pits of duress and distress with potentially harmful and hurtful unintended consequences due to lack of an inner control mechanism.

 “Would you sooner respond to a calling upon your life or be driven to deliver?
-A 2-word purpose helps you know who you more attuned to hearing that small quiet voice of a call.”Kevin W. McCarthy
+A 2-word purpose helps you know who you are so you’re more attuned to hearing that small quiet voice of a call.”Kevin W. McCarthy

 With all due respect for and for all the good Pastor Rick Warren’s message provides its readers, The Purpose Driven Life does not actually help people identify and know their purpose in life.
-Instead Warren offers five broad “purposes” of Worship, Fellowship, Discipleship, Ministry, and Evangelism to explain why we’re here.
-In On-Purpose terms, these “purposes” are words best understood as mission areas or platform for doing good.
-Had the book been called The Mission-Driven Life, then the title and the message would be aligned.
+Instead, Warren offers five broad “purposes” of Worship, Fellowship, Discipleship, Ministry, and Evangelism to explain why we’re here.
+In On-Purpose terms, these “purposes” are words best understood as mission areas or platforms for doing good.
+Had the book been called The Mission Driven Life, then the title and the message would be aligned.

 Purpose is about our reason for being, our existence, or why am I here.
 A 2-word purpose statement, therefore, is as close to the power source as one can get.

-Our words matter, As is often the case, however, a phrase like purpose driven gains traction in our popular culture.
-As people coop it they write their own understanding and concepts around it and muddle if further.
-Sadly, we live in a world where intellectual property rights are readily violated and concepts are misappropriated by well-meaning, but ill-informed individuals who lack originality and must trade off of the brand and words of other.
+Our words matter.
+As is often the case, however, a phrase like purpose driven gains traction in our popular culture.
+As people co-op it, they write their own understanding and concepts around it and muddle it further.
+Sadly, we live in a world where intellectual property rights are readily violated and concepts are misappropriated by well-meaning but ill-informed individuals who lack originality and must trade off of the brand and words of others.
 Purpose driven suffers such abuse.

 Purpose driven is casually used in a variety of settings.
 It is popular so it sounds sanctioned and safe to the untuned ear.
 Let’s not confused the five church platforms for expression of purpose with purpose.
 Worship, Fellowship, Discipleship, Ministry, and Evangelism are worthy missions, but to what purpose?